hepplerj/Dissertation/chapters/manuscript-intro.md

-been crusted with houses in half a lifetime, the hilltops flattened, whole hills carried off to fill the bay, the creeks turned into concrete storm drains."[^cf1] In Stegner's lifetime, the Valley had transformed from prime agricultural land to being better known for its urban sprawl, traffic jams, and industrial complexes.
+been crusted with houses in half a lifetime, the hilltops flattened, whole hills carried off to fill the bay, the creeks turned into concrete storm drains."[^cf1] In Stegner's lifetime, the Valley had transformed from prime agricultural land to a place of urban sprawl, traffic jams, and industrial complexes.

 Frederick E. Terman interpreted the landscape differently.
 The Stanford University provost and dean of engineering saw suburbanization and expansion